jindongwang/transferlearning/code/traditional/MEDA/readme.md

 ## Demo

-I offer a basic demo to run on the Office+Caltech10 datasets.
-Download the datasets [here](https://github.com/jindongwang/transferlearning/tree/master/data) and put the data (mat files) into the `data` folder.
+I offer a basic demo to run on the Office+Caltech10 + surf datasets.
+Download the datasets [here](https://www.jianguoyun.com/p/DYROSb8QjKnsBRjxwJUE) (access code: j5qnvr) and put the data (mat files) into the `data` folder.

 Run `demo_office_caltech_surf.m`.